madhurimarawat/Web-Scrapper-Functions/README.md

  Merge Text data extracted from PDF file in the main website with PDF data extracted from embedded links.<br><br>

 --> **Complete Website PDF Data:**
-  Captures and organizes the PDF data available across the entire website.<br><br>
+  Captures and retrieves the PDF data available across the entire website.<br><br>

 --> **Complete Website Text and PDF Data:**
   Presents a comprehensive view of both textual and PDF data from the entire website.<br><br>